jofuepa/cats_dogs_classification/README.md

-# cats_dogs_classification
+# Cats and Dogs Classification
-Cats and dogs classification using Transfer Learning
+Cats and dogs image classification using PyTorch and Transfer Learning